Capacity: 4,000 (Seated 500)

-There is a Club House at the ground called ‘Nineteen Nineteen Bar’ which allows in visiting fans.
+There is a Club House at the ground called ‘Nineteen Nineteen Bar’ (1919 was the year that the Club was founded) which allows in visiting fans.
 Othwerwise the nearest pub is the Woodlands, which is a short distance back down the A661 Wetherby Road, heading away from town.

 Leave the A1(M) at Junction 47 and take the A59 towards Knaresborough.
 Then take the A658 towards Bradford/Harrogate.
 At the second roundabout turn right onto the A661 towards Harrogate.
 You will pass a Sainsburys and then after the lights with the Woodlands pub on one corner, then the entrance to the ground is a just a bit further down on the right.

 There is small car park at the ground (cost £1), behind one end of the ground.
 This may seem a convenient spot to park your car, but then you just spend the match watching to see if you car gets hit by a wayward shot!
 Otherwise there is a pay and display car park at the adjacent hospital.
 Please be aware that there is a residents only parking scheme in operation on roads close to the ground.